LAW 3527 - Law and Justice Internship

 Learning & Teaching Activities

-Learning & Teaching ModesThe internships enable students to build on their understanding of the theory of public law by gaining an appreciation of its practical operation.
-The course aims to give depth and context to students’ existing knowledge of public law.
-It is expected that students will be involved in day-to-day activities of their internship office and gain a broad understanding of how such organisations operate and of the operation of public law generally.
+Learning & Teaching ModesThe internships enable students to build on their understanding of the theory of law by gaining an appreciation of its practical operation.
+The course aims to give depth and context to students’ existing knowledge of law.
+It is expected that students will be involved in day-to-day activities of their internship office and gain a broad understanding of how such organisations operate and of the operation of law generally.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The University expects full-time students (ie those taking 12 units per semester) to devote a total of up to 48 hours per week to their studies.
 In law, this figure represents the bare minimum necessary to an understanding of the concepts covered.